AdobeDocs/campaign-standard.de-DE/help/channels/using/follow-up-messages.md

 <!--You need to set up a workflow targeting the event corresponding to the transactional message that was already received.-->

-1. Gehen Sie in die Liste der Marketingaktivitäten und erstellen Sie einen neuen Workflow.
+1. Gehen Sie in die Liste der Marketing-Aktivitäten und erstellen Sie einen neuen Workflow.

    Siehe [Workflow erstellen](../../automating/using/building-a-workflow.md#creating-a-workflow).